WorksOnArm/equinix-metal-arm64-cluster/content/arm32/_index.md

 Execute 32-bit Arm codes in a 32-bit only environment on a server that is capable of running both 32-bit and 64-bit code.

 ## Hosted CI options

-Drone CI offers a 32-bit build environment.
+[Drone Cloud](https://cloud.drone.io) offers a 32-bit build environment.
+Drone supports multi-machine, multi-platform pipelines.
+This is useful when you need to build and test your code on multiple architectures and operating systems.
+See the Drone documentation for [Multi-Platfrom](https://readme.drone.io/config/pipeline/multi-platform/) for detailed instructions.

-Balena offers a 32-bit build environment.
+[Balena](https://www.balena.io/) offers a 32-bit build environment.
+Balena is a complete set of tools for building, deploying, and managing fleets of connected Linux devices.

 ## Hardware options at Packet